Q. What kinds of things can I do as a volunteer?

 Q. How can my group volunteer?

-A. Visit our group volunteering page to get started.
+A. Visit our group volunteer page to get started.
 We customize meaningful, impactful experiences for group volunteers at our adoption centers.

 If volunteering at an adoption center doesn't suit your group's needs, you can do a supplies drive, sponsor an animal, foster an animal, or become an event partner.
 Our off-site volunteer projects page also has great ideas for volunteer projects you can do on your own.